It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 NA

-Store configuration in the environment, not in the code.
+Store configuration in the environment, not the code.

-Old Approach: Hardcoded configs in code or files (e.g., web.config, .env), instead of Store configuration in environment variables
+Old Approach: Hardcoded configs in code or files (e.g., web.config, .env), instead of storing configuration in environment variables.

 Separates config from code; enhances security.